SAVE THE DATE | Lower Connecticut River Land Trust Summer Meeting 2024 Information

 Connecticut Land Conservation Council (CLCC)

 In case you missed it!
-The March 25, 2023 Annual Meeting held at Wesleyan University.
+The November 14, 2024 Annual Meeting held at the University of Massachusetts, Amherst.
+Click Here for more Info

 East Haddam Land Trust Completes Stewardship Grant